Scarlet-K/final-project/README.md

 - Users can search for the venue using autocomplete and geolocation
 - Users can record/save the special moment
 - Users can see a list of their special moments
 - Users can see the full details of a special moment
+- Users can edit their entry of the special moment
+- Users can delete their entry of the special moment

 ## Upcoming Features
+- Users can mark an entry as a "milestone"
+- Users can see a list of just their "milestones"
+- Users can choose to order their special moments by oldest/newest

 ## System Requirements